JW999/Space-Invaders/README.md

   4. Add a starting screen(some sort of intro and a splash screen). **A play button has been added, splash screen will soon follow.**

-  5. Allow the aliens to shoot.
+  5. Allow aliens to shoot the ship.

   6. Add shelters for the ship.

-  7. Add a better texture for the ship and improve the game's colors.
+  7. Improve the game's overall look.